apl-cornell/SCIF/docs/LanguageBasics/exceptions-and-failures.md

 # Exceptions and Failures

-Like any other program, smart contracts can run into errors.
-The EVM provides a coarse-grained transaction mechanism that rollbacks all side-effects of a transaction when this occurs.
-SCIF aids programmers in dealing with such scenarios more gracefully by providing exception and failure-handling mechanisms.
+Exception mechanisms are used for handling errors and unusual conditions, or as alternate ways to return.
+For smart contracts however, the EVM only provides a coarse-grained transaction mechanism that rolls back all side effects of the current function call (except logging instructions).
+SCIF makes the implementation of such logics easier and less error-prone by providing exception and failure-handling mechanisms.

-Intuitively, the distinction between exceptions and failures is that of recoverable, benign errors and severe ones that force part of the transaction to be rolled back.
+SCIF distinguishes between exceptions and failures.
+Intuitively, exceptions are user-defined alternate return paths: the program keeps executing normally, and there is no rollback.
+In contrast, failures signal unrecoverable errors, such as out of gas or stack overflow, and the function call that causes the failure is guaranteed to have been rolled back.

 For example, a hotel-booking contract can throw an exception when a booking request is rejected while keeping the state change that the request has been processed; the request initiator contract may resume with a different request.
 For another example, an exchange contract may need to handle out-of-gas failure when calling an unknown contract by marking the particular transaction as problematic and skipping it in the future; in this case, the effects of the call shall be rolled back.

 Any code in SCIF finishes execution with one of those three cases: normal termination, a user-defined exception, or a failure.